ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 2. The DNS response is forged to provide a NXDOMAIN response to cause the DNS lookup to terminate in failure.
 However, this approach does not work with DNSSEC.
-In scenarios without DNSSEC, an end user does not know why the domain cannot be reached and may repeatedly try to reach the domain but with no success.
+In scenarios without DNSSEC, an end user does not know why a domain name cannot be reached and may repeatedly try to reach that domain name but with no success.
 Frustrated, the end user may use insecure connections to reach the domain, potentially compromising both security and privacy.